liberland/Constitution/Constitution.md

 § 3

-Where the President should be confirmed as temporarily incapable of performing their duties, the Vice Presidents shall assume those duties for the duration of this incapability.&#x20;
+Where the President should be confirmed as temporarily incapable of performing their duties, the Vice Presidents shall assume those duties for the duration of this incapability.

 #### Art.
 101: Powers of the President

 1. The President shall exercise power to:
 a) represent Liberland on the international stage, including but not limited to the negotiation and signing of international treaties;
 b) bestow honors and awards on Persons who have achieved a great deal in service to Liberland and/or the idea of liberty worldwide;

-c) appoint or reject the appointment of the highest officials of the Administration;

-d) appoint or reject the appointment of all Judges and Justices; and
+c) appoint or reject the appointment of the highest officials of the Administration, including all Judges and Supreme Court Justices;
+d) lead the Senate and have the deciding vote therein in case of a draw or otherwise according to the Proceedings Guide of the Senate; and

-f) lead the Liberland Defence Forces should those be formed.
+e) lead the Liberland Defence Forces should those be formed.
+2. Any decision made by the President needs to be confirmed by either of the Vice Presidents, or it will be invalid.

-1. As they traditionally pertain to the function of the Head of State, which rests solely on the President, the President shall not be required to obtain the confirmation of their Vice Presidents concerning the powers to represent Liberland on the international stage and to bestow honors and awards.
+3. As they traditionally pertain to the function of the Head of State, which rests solely on the President, the President shall not be required to obtain the confirmation of their Vice Presidents concerning the powers to represent Liberland on the international stage and to bestow honors and awards.

 #### Art.
 102: Emergency Powers